menga

 we're gonna turn it on

-I found a gem on YouTube, The Electric Company theme song from season 6, which is the one I remember.
+The Electric Company theme song from season 6, the one I remember, is the coolest version of it.

 Here's the lyrics because some are a bit difficult to understand: